This post is sponsored by Mayonesa but the content and opinions expressed here are my own.

 What Are Esquites?

 The name means “toasted corn” and you always make changes depending on your tastes.
-For example, I like it served with some of the broth that it is cooked in, while my husband likes it without the broth.

 How Do You Make Esquites?